-23.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
+- 23.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
 There is only a single price for any share as determined from time to time by reference to a particular Valuation Point.
-The Net Asset Value per share of the Company is currently calculated on each Dealing Day at 5pm.
-23.2 The ACD may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so.
+The Net Asset Value per share of the Company is currently calculated on each Dealing Day at 5pm. - The ACD may at any time during a Business Day carry out an additional valuation at its discretion, agreed with the Depositary.